 Going through the training can be tough.
 It is a painful job.
-Just like hitting the gym to lose weight, it is not something pleasurable.
+Just like hitting the gym to lose weight, it may not be something pleasurable.

-However, what helps Phelps goes through his long-hour training is the waterproof headphones.
+However, what helped Phelps went through his long-hour training is the waterproof headphones.

 The article nails it.
 Swimming in the water for long hours can be boring, and thus, listening to music gives a little spark to Phelps in his workout.

 Phelps listens to music (pleasure) in his training (pain).
-Phelps certainly knows how to add pleasure to his pain.
+Phelps certainly knows how to turn his painful tasks into pleasurable activities.

 You can do the same too.

-When I was in the secondary school, doing the Math homework is boring.
+When I was in secondary school, doing Math homework is boring.
 What I did then, like Phelps, is to play music as I’m doing the homework.

 Pain and pleasure are modulated by time.
-According to this article from TitaniumSuccess.com, it says that timing matters when it comes to avoiding pain and to gain pleasure.
+According to this article from TitaniumSuccess.com, it says that timing matters when it comes to avoiding pain and gaining pleasure.

 “We focused on avoiding immediate pain and we are trying to attain immediate pleasure.
 The closer something is to this moment, the more pain or pleasure we attach to it.

 Therefore, pain tomorrow is not as powerful of a force as pain today.
-Pain in a decade is absolutely far less motivating (or demotivating) that pain a week from now.
+Pain in a decade is absolutely far less motivating (or demotivating) than the pain a week from now.

 This is precisely why most human beings have such a hard time saving money even though you can receive interest and free money by delaying spending.”

-This literally explains why most of us fail to reach out goals.
+This literally explains why most of us fail to reach our goals.

-When we set a goal to achieve in the future, the event is happening far away.
-We don’t really feel the pleasure because it is in a distant future.
+When we set a goal to achieve in the future, the event is happening far into the future.
+We don’t really feel the urgency because it is in a distant future.